ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-. &quot;Who ate Koger uii-
-liams?&quot; is a query agitating Part­
-ford.
-On opening his grave re
-cently J.t was found that his re
-mains, bones and all, hac been ab­
-sorbed by the roots of an apple
 tree, when - and, by whom planted
 is not known.
 This tree had sent
 two of its main roots into the graves